top of page

 • Since you are eating a reduced volume of a specific type of food, you are saving time shopping, cooking, cleaning, and (dare I say it?) visiting the restroom.

 Note that transitioning away from a carbohydrate-heavy diet is likely to result in a period of adaptation.
 During this period, you can expect a number of symptoms while your body adapts to burning fat as its primary fuel source.
 Symptoms like headache, lightheadedness, lethargy, and gastrointestinal distress are common.
-To minimize symptoms, a gradual transition is recommended.
-Spend 2-4 weeks slowly tapering down on plant-based foods and especially carbohydrates.
-Once you are adapted to less than 30 grams of carbohydrates per day, transition fully into the EYH nutrition plan.
+If when beginning the EYH program you are consuming over 200 grams of carbs per day, you may wish to do a carb ramp down to minimize symptoms.
+Spend 2-4 weeks slowly tapering down on high-carbohydrate foods, slowly transitioning to a diet based on meat, dairy, and low-carbohydrate plant-based foods.
+Once you have adapted to less than 50 grams of carbohydrates per day, transition fully into the EYH Phase I nutrition plan.

 exercise and movement